Emergence – Youth Empowerment

 As the process of education migrated to online formats due to COVID-19, YWCA Delaware also shifted to provide virtual programming to keep young people involved and focused through these challenging times.
 Utilizing Zoom, Power Point and other online tools, we have continued to facilitate virtual workshops and trainings for both high school and middle school students throughout Delaware.

 Our virtual workshops for middle and high school girls are free!!
-Below are the virtual workshops being offered starting Tuesday, June 15th, 2021 from 5 pm – 6 pm.
+Virtual workshops being offered starting Tuesday, October 26th, from 5 pm – 6 pm.

 YW Girl is a four-year college and career preparation program for high school girls with a focus on increasing self esteem and confidence, encouraging leadership and building networking opportunities that provide a foundation for financial security and economic stability for a successful future.
 This workshop covers: